Trading Glass

 Beyond Static Placement

 A smart stop is not a single technique but a framework for adaptive stop management.
-Instead of placing a stop at trade entry and leaving it untouched, smart stop methodology continuously evaluates whether the current stop location is still optimal given what the market is doing right now.
+Instead of placing a stop at trade entry and leaving it untouched, smart stop methodology evaluates the stop at structurally meaningful events -- new swing prints, volatility regime shifts, time-window expiries.
+Continuous re-evaluation is a trap: each touch is a chance to talk yourself out of a valid stop.
+Adapt on triggers, not on feelings.

 The core principle: your stop should always be positioned where, if hit, the trade thesis is genuinely invalidated -- and that invalidation point changes as the trade develops.